DesignmanIO/wp-support-plus-api/readme.txt

 Tested up to: 4.5
 Stable tag: 0.1

-A few REST endpoints for BuddyPress
+A few REST endpoints for WP Support Plus

 == Description ==